To reach those who need our help, we often work in conflict and post-conflict regions.

-This is a general overview of the minimum requirements for working with MSF.
+This is a general overview of the minimum requirements for working with Doctors Without Borders/Médecins Sans Frontières (MSF).
 These requirements can change without prior notice in response to organisational and field needs.
 Be sure to see specific job requirements on "Who We Need" page.

 To work in the field with MSF, every applicant must meet the following general requirements:

-- At least 2 years of relevant professional experience
+- At least two years of relevant professional experience

 - Availability for a minimum of 9 to 12 months

-With the exception of surgeons, anesthesiologists, nurse anesthetists, and ob-gyns who may be accepted for shorter assignments of 2 to 3 months
+With the exception of surgeons, anesthesiologists, nurse anesthetists, and ob-gyns who may be accepted for shorter assignments of two to three months.

 - Relevant travel and/or work outside the United States

 Since MSF works mostly in developing countries, experience working, volunteering, living, and/or traveling abroad is essential.
 We are most interested in instances where you have been outside your comfort zone—generally outside of the United States, but some domestic activities may be applicable, such as work in rural or remote areas.

 - Experience as a supervisor, manager, teacher, and/or trainer